Hannah Gross

 In our first session together, here's what you can expect

-First sessions always take the form of an intake appointment where we will have the opportunity to discuss your psychosocial history, current symptoms, and goals for treatment.
-The discussion is facilitated using an intake form that we'll talk through together.
-The overall purpose of the first session is to paint the big picture, not finalize the details and shading.
-The appointment can also be held with a parent/guardian first if you would prefer.
+Our first session will always be an intake appointment where we'll have the opportunity to discuss your psychosocial history, current symptoms, and goals for therapy.
+Don't worry about not knowing where to start; I have an intake form that we can talk through together to help me learn more about you.
+The overall purpose of an intake is to paint the big picture, not finalize the details and shading.
+I will also share a bit about myself and my background so that you don't feel like you're talking to a literal stranger!

 The biggest strengths that I bring into our sessions